CaiqueCoelho/deep-learning/dlai/tasks.md

  **Update: 7/11/2020 Saturday:**
  Monday, small group:
    * Dan - Class 4, week 2, notebook 1
-   * Peter - week 1 notebook?
-Math bits.
-Me - review
    * Peter -- checking on his noteboooks, interested in my talk SciPy, either session.

  Tuesday, main group:
-   * Dan, Class 2 week 3, TF examples with v1, maybe redo with version 2?
+   * Dan, Class 2 week 3, TF v1 tutorial notebook, all 3 of use will try.
-   * Me - TF v 2 tutorial?
-Mnist on TF website.
-   * Peter -- will be there, checking on his notebooks
+   * Peter -- will be there

- Check Slack for updated messages from group.
+ ### Update 7/13/2020 - for August
+   * small group Monday, August 3, 2020 7pm
+     class 4, week 2, notebook 2 ResNet.
+     Peter will present.

+ Note: Class 1 had instructions for downloading zip file, exporting installed packages to file.
+ Modify instructions for each class, may need to create different environment for each class.
+ Use miniconda on Ubuntu recommended.
+ To try this out.

 --- end ---